DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture2.md

 - Under English law, following the Norman invasion of 1066, all property was vested in the Crown.
 - Under the feudal system all lend was held from Crown various forms of service were required of the lords who occupied the land these included military, spiritual and socage (payment) and system of Subinfeudation.
-  - provide crops, food, labour and miltary support
+  - provide crops, food, labour and military support
   - Or socage (payment) to the king
 - The Statute of Quia Emptores 1290 ended Subinfeudation as land owners were able to alienate by substitute without consent of the overlord, thus forming the basis upon which all estates in land are based.
   - Market creating of real estate - little transaction of land